grantmacken/csv/README.md

 The <b>csv</b> library provides functions turn a csv file into an array of arrays

- You can visualise the array of arrays as being like a spreadsheet we have multiple records where each record is in a row and each record contains fields in field column.
+ You can visualise the array of arrays as being like a spreadsheet.
+ We have multiple records where each record is in a row and each record contains fields in field column.

 The lib provides a simple mapping of the csv header line to the fields index integer